Social Media visibility, trauma responses & human design

 Ayla’s words bring a kind of peace over me.
 Yes, yes, yes, of course the use of social media is not one size fits all!
 I think all those people who share all kinds of things all day long are fantastic (as long as it is somewhat substantive), but that is not me.
 Ayla:

 «What you just said – ‘yes, yes, yes’ – is such a beautiful reflection of your Human Design chart.
 You feel your truth in your gut, not in the logic about what is ‘useful’ and ‘good’.
 If you continue to follow that inner gut yes when it comes to your marketing, then you are good.
 It also makes you less susceptible to the choir of (self-proclaimed) experts telling you that ‘you should make reels to succeed’.
+As a (Manifesting) Generator you are built to let things come to you.
+It’s only when you have clear options in front of you that your gut can feel a yes or no. »

 For someone who has never heard of Human Design, I find this surprisingly accurate.
 I have rarely or never actively approached female entrepreneurs for my PR business, but somehow they have always come my way.